 - Do we produce them on site or have them delivered?

 - At what stage in the process will we use the ingredients?

 - Do we need to move them from the warehouse to the production line?

-- When do we need a given ingredient and how subsequent processes will impact the duration of the whole process?
+- How will following processes impact the duration of the whole production?

-Later we’ll explore alternative views and extensions of our model, which will meet more specific needs and allow more detailed analysis.
+Later we’ll explore alternative views and extensions of our model.
+They will meet more specific needs and allow a detailed analysis.

 Let’s start with the following assumptions:

 - A customer orders a product, which might be a book.

 - For the production of said book, we use printed pages and a book cover.